Skip to main content

 How much does a copier cost?

-That's the question every client asks – I know it's the question I ask when I'm a client!
+That's the question every customer asks—and I know I ask it when I purchase something, too!

 “What do you mean, 'it depends'?
 I'm sure you have a pricing sheet somewhere!”

 That's true.
 We do.
-The honest answer is still the annoying one though – it depends.
-Let me explain why it depends and then I'll share actual costs for a copier.
+The honest answer is still the annoying one, though.
+Let me explain why it depends, and then I'll share the actual costs for a copier.

 All multifunction printers and copiers range in price.
 Most Black and White printers and copiers cost around $300.00.
 For more advanced multifunction printers, prices vary between $2,000.00-$20,000.00+.

-I'm sure you've bought a car, truck, or SUV at some point in your life, right?
+I'm sure you've bought a car, truck, or SUV at some point, right?

-You start off by having a budget and a general idea of what you want, then you start doing the research.
+You start by having a budget and a general idea of what you want; then you start doing the research.
 Did you expect to know the exact price before you started looking?
-(CarMax messes up this analogy a bit, but stay with me.)

-First off, what are you going to use the vehicle for?
+First, what are you going to use the vehicle for?
 Are you a soccer mom transporting hordes of children to and from practices and games?
-You probably want to look at larger SUVs or minivans.
+If so, you probably want to look at larger SUVs or minivans.

 Are you looking for a car for a 45-minute commute to work?
-You want a modicum of comfort, good gas mileage, and probably a decent sound system.
+You want comfort, good gas mileage, and a decent sound system.

 Are you looking for a driving experience?
 You want something sporty that hugs the road and can move.

 You wouldn't expect one vehicle to meet all those needs.
-Each of these vehicles will have a different price as well.
-Then there's the choosing between sunroof, leather seats, color, and so on.
+Each of these vehicles will also have a different price.
+Then there's the choice between a sunroof, leather seats, color, and so on.

 What about security?
-Do you need to add a card or even biometric reader?
+Do you need to add a card or even a biometric reader?

 Copiers and printers meet different business needs.
 Like the last car you bought, there are options at various price points.